jamescroweleiden/LACDR-data-management-docs/Minimum Guide.md

 ## 30 second guide
 If you:
+- Have a data management plan, and have sent it to the data steward
 - Have all your data stored on a backed-up system
 - Have a good naming convention and folder structure for your data
 - know and have recorded a data owner and alternate contact, conditions of use/license, and retention period for your data
 - Store your lab notes digitally
 - Have a plan for how and what data you will release at the end of the project (or have already done so!)

 Congratulations! you meet the LACDR minimum guidelines.
-We'd like to encourage you to read the guide for good data management at LACDR, and hope you can implement some of those steps
+We'd encourage you to read the guide for good data management at LACDR, and hope you can implement some of those steps

+## Data management plan
+All research projects should have a data management plan (DMP).
+Researchers should complete their own DMPs, and send on to Use Leiden’s data management template [link], unless required by funding body (many bodies accept Leiden's template, so check)

+Researchers should complete the DMP themselves to the best of their ability, and then send it to the data steward for review.
+The data steward will review, suggest edits, and refer any parts that involve sensitive data to a privacy officer.

+Data management plans should be reviewed every six months, when research direction changes significantly, or when new data partners (for example, new researchers or collaborators) join the team.

 ## Data Storage